gusnips/vpntunnel-socks-proxy/README.md

 ## Credits

-- [OneOfOne/pia-socks-proxy](https://github.com/OneOfOne/pia-socks-proxy), used the openvpn config from his repository, but he uses pia rather than vpntunnel.
+- [OneOfOne/pia-socks-proxy](https://github.com/OneOfOne/pia-socks-proxy), used the openvpn config from his repository, but he uses pia rather than vpntunnel